ppatel-lp/developers-community/pages/Documents/MessagingChannels/ProactiveMessaging/web.md

 ### Getting Started

 Visit proactive web onboarding page to activate web tool.
 Follow the steps below
+1. Brand can work with the Customer Success Manager <b>(CSM)</b> to activate proactive web tool.
-1. Login to conversation cloud platform using a <b>LPA (elevated with admin privilege)</b> role and open quick launch for proactive messaging as seen in picture below
+2. CSM can login to conversation cloud platform using a <b>LPA (elevated with admin privilege)</b> role and open quick launch for proactive messaging as seen in picture below
     ![](images/proactive_messaging_quick_launch.png)
-2. Click on <b>proactive messaging quick launch</b> icon.
+3. Click on <b>proactive messaging quick launch</b> icon.
 This will open proactive web tool with activate option.
     ![](images/proactive_messaging_activate.png)
-3. Click on <b>activate</b> button to onboard to proactive web tool.
+4. Click on <b>activate</b> button to onboard to proactive web tool.